 An interactive visualization and analysis environment is essential to gain an in-depth understanding of patient progression.
-In this work, we refine a prior system that relies on dynamically constructed tracking graphs to enable feature extraction, tracking, and simplification [35, 36].
-Although this system is designed to study general time-varying features, so far it has been applied to analyze features only in scientific simulations.
-We extend its functionality to effectively visualize patient progression in healthcare data.
-This section provides a comprehensive description of our system partitioned into several subsections dealing with: patient grouping, patient correlation, visualization, exploration, and implementation.
+In this paper, we refine a prior system that relies on dynamically constructed tracking graphs to enable feature extraction, tracking, and simplification^{4,5}.
+This system is designed to study general time-varying features.
+However, so far it has only been applied to analyze features in scientific simulations.
+Here, we extend its functionality to effectively visualize patient progression in healthcare data.
+This section describes our system partitioned into several subsections dealing with: patient grouping, patient correlation, visualization, exploration, and implementation.